8 October, 2019

 The online M.S. in Systems Engineering prepares IT, analytics and other technology professionals to supervise technical development and implementation processes from start to finish while maintaining system performance well into the future.

 George Washington University offers a comprehensive selection of online master’s degrees in engineering.
-The programs are designed with the same curriculum as the on campus degree programs, with a focus on positioning graduates for career advancement.
+The programs are designed with the same curriculum as the on campus degree programs, with a focus on positioning graduates for career advancement in engineering.
 GW offers the following master’s degrees 100% online:

 - Master of Science in electrical engineering